 The season ends with a performance of Janáček’s beautiful take on the cycle of life, The Cunning Little Vixen.
 This will be performed by talented artists at the start of their careers, as part of our Emerging Artist programme.

 Polly Graham comments: “This is one of the greatest operas ever written, Wagnerian in its scope.
 It shifts from the comic world of everyday village life into the mystical cycle of the natural world - perfect for Longborough.
-Conducted by Justin Brown, our production comes complete with a Youth Chorus of local children.
+Conducted by Justin Brown, and directed by Olivia Fuchs, our production comes complete with a Youth Chorus of local children.
 We hope to see you there.”